Enhancing Inclusive Leadership at Global Health Vision (GHV) Through Manager Learning Labs

 Background

-Initiated in 2020, One Workplace’s ERGs emerged as a response to global calls for racial justice and inclusion.
+Initiated in 2020, Office Design Co.'s ERGs emerged as a response to global calls for racial justice and inclusion.
 As the organization nearly doubled in size—expanding across state lines—its grassroots ERG model required alignment with enterprise-wide inclusion goals.
-One Workplace sought to foster cohesion across dispersed teams while ensuring executives could strategically champion equity.
+Office Design Co. sought to foster cohesion across dispersed teams while ensuring executives could strategically champion equity.

 Challenge